 In general, however, math jobs don’t get much buzz, aside from academic jobs and the oft-mired quants who have received varying degrees of blame for the recent recession.
 That’s why I’d like to highlight this recent post from the Scientific American blog, which discusses quantitative non-academic job opportunities at start-ups that have nothing to do with finance.

 At first glance, it might seem like these companies have nothing to do with one another.
-Kickstarter aims to connect people with . . . → Read More: Math Gets Around: Finding a Job and Keeping Your Soul
+Kickstarter aims . . . → Read More: Math Gets Around: Finding a Job and Keeping Your Soul